aethercowboy/OpenAvatar/README.md

 OpenAvatar
 ==========

 An XML specification to describe your virtual personae.
+This is not associated with VastPark's project of the same name (http://vastpark.org/projects/1/wiki/OpenAvatar), but they're welcome to incorporate it if they like. :)

 Definition
 ----------